 Sorry, busking is not permitted at WOMADelaide.
 If you wish to apply to perform at WOMADelaide, please see information for artists on our APPLY page.

 Please head to our APPLY page for all info on how to get involved with the festival.

-St John's Ambulance and first aid can be found between the Foundation Stage and Stage 2.
+St John Ambulance and first aid are located between the Foundation Stage and Stage 2.

 Please remember to be sun-smart during WOMADelaide!
 TerryWhite Chemmart and Channel 9 will be supplying free sunscreen during the festival next to St John's.

 WOMADelaide takes measures to minimise damage to Botanic Park and reduce dust.
 These measures include regular watering of the park and restricting traffic before and during the festival, ground protection mats for heavy vehicle access and high foot traffic areas, and mist stations when needed.

 We strongly recommend patrons come prepared for managing their asthma.
 Asthma Australia provides some good resources on their website HERE.

 Absolutely!
 Children 12 and under are admitted free when accompanied by a paying adult to WOMADelaide, and discounted Youth Passes are available for ages 13 - 17.

 Caregivers must get a children's wristband upon entry from just inside the gates, the Info Booth, or KidZone.
 Please write the responsible adult's name AND mobile number clearly on the wristband.